mvantellingen/python-zeep/docs/index.rst

 A fast and hip Python SOAP client ;-)

 Highlights:
- * Modern codebase compatible with Python 2.7, 3.3, 3.4 and 3.5
+ * Modern codebase compatible with Python 2.7, 3.3, 3.4, 3.5 and PyPy
  * Build on top of lxml and requests
  * Supports recursive WSDL and XSD documents.
  * Supports the xsd:choice and xsd:any elements.
- * Uses the defusedxml module for XML security issues
+ * Uses the defusedxml module for handling potential XML security issues
  * Support for WSSE (UsernameToken only for now)

 Features still in development include: